 In 1905 the library’s patrons could not have known of the vast changes in technology to come.
 The services of the library are no longer just within its own four walls.
 The library now provides public access computers in addition to patrons accessing the Internet through the library’s free wireless network with their own laptops.
-At the library’s website patrons can find schedules and information on library programs, sign up for the monthly e-newsletter, and access online databases and download audiobooks through the library‘s subscriptions at any hour from their own homes.
-The library’s catalog has migrated from handwritten note cards to a computerized system where patrons can view the listing and place holds for materials over the internet from their homes.
+At the library’s website patrons can find schedules and information on library programs, sign up for the monthly e-newsletter, and access online databases and download audiobooks and e-books at any hour from their own homes.
+The library’s catalog has migrated from handwritten note cards to a computerized system where patrons can view the listing and place holds for materials from their homes.

 But, the library helps the town keep a connection with its past.
 The original library on this site is now the Vermont Room which houses the Williston Historical Society’s collection and archives as well as the library collections about Williston, Vermont and the Civil War.

 What other changes will the next few decades bring?